CodeMedic42/reform/projects/girder/README.md

       }
       ```

-      The hooks method expects an object to be returned where each property key is the id of the Aspect you want to pass information to.
+      The settings method expects an object to be returned where each property key is the id of the Aspect you want to pass information to.
 You are not obligated to override or use this method or even pass information to all aspects.
 Only provide information to those Aspects you want to.
 The information passed can be any data type.

       #### - __`onInitialize`__